open-compensation-token-license/license-token-website/wikisrc/nft-and-event-management.md

 3. **Community-Driven Events**: With NFTs, communities can have a voice in event decisions.
 NFT holders might gain voting rights on aspects such as lineup choices, location, or event themes, fostering a sense of ownership and investment in the event’s success.

 4. **Integration with Emerging Technologies**: As both NFTs and other technologies like augmented reality (AR) and virtual reality (VR) advance, there will be opportunities for immersive event experiences that transcend current limitations.
 NFTs could serve as gateways to virtual concerts, conferences, or expos that participants can attend from anywhere in the world.
+Explore more about [NFTs and virtual events](https://www.license-token.com/wiki/nft-and-virtual-events).

 ### Conclusion